SteeltoeOSS/Documentation/api/v4/connectors/cosmosdb.md

 ### Use CosmosClient

-To retrieve data from CosmosDB in your app, follow the steps below:
+To retrieve data from CosmosDB in your app, use the following steps:

 1. Define a class that contains container data: